-Black and white photography, as of lately, has been considered an art form.
-Some would even say the most skilled photographers have learned to work in monochrome.
-It's a medium with a rich history that helps expand their craft to the next level.
+Black and white photography is lately considered an art form.
+Some even argue that the most skilled photographers have learned to work in monochrome.
+According to Dracinc, a Harlem Black & White Photographer, it is a medium with a rich history that helps expand its craft to the next level.

-My photography approach is simple, with a more aesthetic eye, which makes me a better photographer.
-As a New York photographer who works as an Advertising Photographer, Black and white have many other elements that I look at and use.
-The tonal quality helps my clients see the contrast, textures, shapes, forms, and the flow of light.
+For me, black-and-white photography has been a fundamental form of growth, enabling me to utilize the camera eyepiece better.
+My photography approach is simple, with a more aesthetic eye, allowing me to become a better photographer.
+As a New York black-and-white photographer who works as an advertising photographer, I look at and use many other black-and-white photography elements.
+The tonal quality helps my clients see the contrast, textures, shapes, forms, and light flow.

-These images are protected by copyright. © 2020 Donn Thompson / Drac Inc. No use, theft, or duplication of this actively monitored images shall be granted without the written permission.
+These images are protected by copyright. © 2023 Dracinc New York Commercial.
+Without written permission, no use, theft, or duplication of these actively monitored images shall be granted.
 Compensation will be aggressively pursued.
-Email email@example.com or firstname.lastname@example.org for more info.
+Email info(@)dracinc(.)com for more info.